buswinka/buswinka.github.io/README.md

-### Christopher Buswinka

 ## About
-I am currently a PhD student in the Speech and Hearing Bioscience and Technology graduate program at Harvard University.
+My name is Chris Buswinka, I am currently a PhD student in the Speech and Hearing Bioscience and Technology graduate program at Harvard University.

 ## Publciations